 Being doodle mixes, they are known for their intensive grooming needs.
 Their long and shaggy coats need daily grooming to prevent any matting.
-The Goldendoodle has longer fur around his ears, necks, bellies, and tail, which require extra attention because the hair is prone to tangling.
+The Goldendoodle has longer fur around his ears, neck, belly, and tail, which require extra attention because the hair is prone to tangling.
 The Bernedoodle doesn’t have feathering fur.
 Instead, his coat is a lot thicker.
-Whichever pooch you decide to pick, you would benefit from investing in a deshedding tool as well as a slicker brush for those doodle curls.
+Whichever pooch you decide to pick, you would benefit from investing in a de-shedding tool as well as a slicker brush for those doodle curls.

-Poodles are known to be hypoallergenic, but neither of these pups are guaranteed to be.
+Poodles are known to be hypoallergenic, but neither of these pups is guaranteed to be.
 Thankfully, they will probably shed much less than your standard Golden Retriever or Bernese Mountain Dog.

-On average, the Bernedoodle is more expensive than the Goldendoodle.
-Prices start at $2,500 for the Bernedoodle, whereas the Goldendoodle generally starts at $2,000.
+On average, the Bernedoodle is the more expensive of the two dogs.
+Prices start at $2,500, and the Goldendoodle generally starts at $2,000.
 This is quite expensive for a mixed breed pup, but considering the popularity of all doodle breeds, this is common.

-Expect the price to rise for the desirable golden color for the Goldendoodle and the tri-color of the Bernedoodle.
-Or if the breeders are considered to be the best in your state, then this also increases the price.
+Expect the price to rise for the desirable golden color of the Goldendoodle and the tri-color of the Bernedoodle.
+If the breeders are considered to be the best in your state, then this also increases the price.
 Prices have been known to reach beyond $5,000 for both mixes.

-When comparing the Bernedoodle vs. Goldendoodle, it’s always important to research the parents of mixed breed pups.
+When comparing the Bernedoodle vs. Goldendoodle, it’s always important to research the parents of mixed-breed pups.
 Your dog will be a mix of both breeds.
-If you select a first-generation pup, then you will not know which breed he takes after until he becomes a little older.
-If you don’t want to play the genetics lottery, then make sure you work with a breeder who produces second and third generation pups.
-Because this way you can expect a beautiful blend of both parents.
+If you select a first-generation pup, then you will not know which breed he will take after until he becomes a little older.
+If you do not want to play the genetics lottery, then make sure you work with a breeder who produces second and third-generation pups.
+Because this way, you can expect a beautiful blend of both parents.

 Either way, they are both fantastic family pets, and everyone will fall head over heels in love with them.
-Just be sure to give them everything that they need and they will return the favor in lots of doodle kisses and cuddles.
+Just be sure to give them everything that they need, and they will return the favor with lots of doodle kisses and cuddles.